 Task Force for the Future

-In the wake of the COVID-19 pandemic, as all of higher education face fundamental challenges that are completely unprecedented, Baruch’s incoming president, Dr. S. David Wu, who begins his tenure July 1, has established the Baruch College Task Force for the Future.
+In the wake of the COVID-19 pandemic, as all of higher education face fundamental challenges that are completely unprecedented, Baruch President Dr. S. David Wu has established the Baruch College Task Force for the Future.

 The topics taken on by this task force will be multifaceted and will address wide-ranging aspects of our future.
 But—especially in its early stages—it will focus on two main perspectives: on the immediate future of Academic Year 2020–21 and on the longer-term future.
 Please read the charge below for more details.

 Reimagining Baruch in a Post-COVID World

 Charge for the “Task Force for the Future”